 Deferred outflows of resources represent a consumption of net position that applies to a future reporting period(s) and, therefore, will not be recognized as an outflow of resources (expense/expenditure) until then.
-The City has three items that qualify for reporting in this category.
+The City has four items that qualify for reporting in this category.
 Two items are related to pensions, with one being the amount of contributions made to the pension plans after the measurement date, and the other includes differences between expected and actual experience and difference related to change in assumptions.
 Deferred outflows related to contributions made after the measurement date will be used in the next year to reduce the net pension liability.
 The remaining amounts will be amortized to pension expense over the following years as shown within Note 11.
+Another item is a deferred charge on bond refunding.
+A deferred charge on refunding results from the difference in the carrying value of refunded debt and its acquisition price.
+This amount is deferred and amortized to interest expense over the shorter of the life of the refunded or refunding debt.
 The final item is related to the OPEB plan and consists of the difference in assumption changes and the difference between expected and actual experience.
 The remaining amounts are amortized over future periods to OPEB expense as shown in Note 13.